Case Study: Design to Address Racial Biases & Excessive Use of Force in Law Enforcement

 2. Officers have insufficient empathy and understanding for minority members of society

-Officers reflected that learning about social issues like race from textbooks during training simply does not achieve a degree of understanding that overcomes their pre-established biases.
+Officers reflected that learning about social issues like racial bias from textbooks during training simply does not achieve a degree of understanding that overcomes their pre-established biases.

 3. Officers feel misunderstood and disconnected from the rest of the society